aldacco/drive-login/README.md

   - Click on "New Project".
   - Select your repository and click "Import".
   - Vercel will automatically detect your Next.js application and set it up correctly.
-- **Configure Temporary Environment Variables**:
-  - Temporarily add the necessary environment variables except for Google credentials.
-  - Example: Only set up `NEXT_PUBLIC_REDIS_CONNECTION`.

 - **Deploy Your Application**:
   - Click "Deploy" to start the deployment process.
   - Once the deployment is complete, note the URL of your application (e.g., `https://your-app.example.vercel.app`).

 https://github.com/user-attachments/assets/e45f0a48-a3b3-4333-8167-c7db699102e6

-### 3. Enable Google APIs and Create OAuth 2.0 Credentials
+### 2. Enable Google APIs and Create OAuth 2.0 Credentials

 - **Create OAuth 2.0 Credentials**:
   - In the Google Cloud Console, go to APIs & Services > Credentials.